Cultural Diversity at the National Portrait Gallery

 Themes of identity lie at the heart of our work.
 The Gallery's policy is to represent people of achievement in British history and culture.
 This policy has remained constant since our foundation in 1856, and we continually review how to fulfil it and how to respond to the changing nature of society.

 This audit of cultural diversity at the Gallery includes research, publications, online resources, exhibitions, displays and projects.
 Its aim is to highlight the Gallery’s work to date and make research into cultural diversity in our Collection accessible.
-In addition, our weekly programme of events at the Gallery includes a rich mix of activity which explores cultural identity and reflects the rich cultural diversity of Britain.
+In addition, our events programme has included a rich mix of activity exploring cultural identity and reflecting the rich diversity of Britain.

 Cultural diversity in this context focuses on identity, race and representation.
 The Gallery seeks to engage and represent BAME (black, Asian and minority ethnic) communities to reflect the cultural diversity of Britain.
 BAME is the terminology used in the UK to describe people of non-white descent.
 The word ‘black’ refers to people with origins in Africa or the Caribbean.
 The word ‘Asian’ refers to all Asian countries and regions, not to Bangladesh, India and Pakistan only.